March 27, 2026

 Variable #5: Pricing and Offer Structure

 Counterintuitively, agencies that price too low often take longer to close their first client.
+For a detailed breakdown of what to charge, see our AI agency pricing guide.
 Extremely low prices raise questions about quality and credibility.
 A $500 "starter automation" is harder to sell than a $2,500 scoped project because the low price signals inexperience.

 The fastest-closing offer structure for first-time agency owners: a fixed-scope, clearly-defined project with a specific deliverable and measurable outcome.
 Something like: "A 3-part AI follow-up sequence for your leads, set up in 7 days, guaranteed to save your team 5+ hours per week — $1,500."
 Specific, bounded, outcome-tied.